Depart the U.S.

 please go to the airport Meeting Point and wait there for a few minutes.
 If

 nobody arrives, you may wish to telephone the transportation company, Garske Touristik,

 at 0261 92 24 727.

-store your luggage with the Reception Desk if you arrive before that time.
+store your luggage with the front desk if you arrive before that time.
 At

 walking tour around the historic old town of Koblenz.
 It will be about a 15-minute walk